ashishsinha2005/Deployment/175.Azure-CI-CD-Pipeline-main/README.md

-## Run from terminal: to built a docker image and push it into an container registory
+## Run from terminal: to built a docker image and push it into an container

 docker build -t flasksampleapp.azurecr.io/mltest:latest .